curl/everything-curl/http/put.md

     curl -T localfile http://example.com/new/resource/file

-…so -T will imply a PUT and tell curl which file to send off.
+`-T` implies a PUT and tell curl which file to send off.
 But the similarities between POST and PUT also allows you to send a PUT with a string by using the regular curl POST mechanism using `-d` but asking for it to use a PUT instead:

     curl -d "data to PUT" -X PUT http://example.com/new/resource/file